Jakub Švec

-Jakub Švec (born 23 July 2000) is a Slovak professional footballer who plays for Polish club Stal Stalowa Wola as a forward.
+Jakub Švec (born 23 July 2000) is a Slovak professional footballer who plays as a forward for Austrian club FC Marchfeld Donauauen.

 Career

 Švec made his Fortuna Liga debut for ViOn Zlaté Moravce against Zemplín Michalovce on 25 November 2017.

-In January 2023, Švec returned to his native Slovakia with MFK Skalica on loan until the end of the season, with his parent club being based in the Czech Republic with SK Dynamo České Budějovice.
+In January 2023, Švec returned to his native Slovakia with MFK Skalica on loan until the end of the season, with his parent club being based in the Czech Republic with Dynamo České Budějovice.

 On 26 June 2024, Švec joined Polish second-tier club Stal Stalowa Wola.
 He made his competitive debut on 3 August 2024 in a league match against Kotwica Kołobrzeg, coming on as a substitute in the second half.
 He scored his first goal for the club four days later in the Polish Cup, in a 4–2 victory over Olimpia Elbląg.
-In the next round he also found the net against Arka Gdynia, though Stal were eliminated after a penalty shoot-out.
-In league competition Švec opened his scoring account on 5 October 2024, when he struck early in a 2–2 draw with Stal Rzeszów.
+In the next round, he also found the net against Arka Gdynia, though Stal were eliminated after a penalty shoot-out.
+In league competition, Švec opened his scoring account on 5 October 2024, when he struck early in a 2–2 draw with Stal Rzeszów.
 He scored again in the return fixture in April 2025.
-During the 2024–25 season he made 20 league appearances and 2 cup appearances, recording 4 goals in all competitions.
+During the 2024–25 season, he made 20 league appearances and 2 cup appearances, recording 4 goals in all competitions.

-In the 2025–26 season he made his first appearance in round 8, on 13 September 2025, scoring the 2–2 equaliser in a match that ended with a 3–2 victory against Sandecja Nowy Sącz.
+In the 2025–26 season, he made his first appearance in round 8, on 13 September 2025, scoring the 2–2 equaliser in a match that ended with a 3–2 victory against Sandecja Nowy Sącz.
+He left Stal by mutual consent on 17 December 2025.

+In January 2026, Švec signed with Austrian Regionalliga club FC Marchfeld Donauauen.